ARA Almirante Irízar: 2004 incident

 On 15/16 March 2004, the ship entered a maritime area designated as conservation zones under the jurisdiction of the Falkland Islands and issued demands for other ships to identify themselves.
 This prompted a protest from the British government to the Argentine government over its policing of seas under Falkland jurisdiction.
 The diplomatic note also re-asserted British sovereignty over the islands.

 2007 fire

-On 10 April 2007 at 22:00 UTC−03:00, a massive fire broke out in the auxiliary generator compartment.
-By midnight, captain Guillermo Tarapow had ordered the evacuation.
+On 10 April 2007 at 22:00 UTC−03:00, a massive fire broke out in the auxiliary generator compartment of Almirante Irízar.
+By midnight, captain Guillermo Tarapow had issued orders to the evacuate the vessel.
 Argentine Navy and Argentine Coast Guard aircraft, including P-3 Orion and Hercules C-130 aircraft, operated to keep track of the 24 lifeboats.
 The 296 persons aboard the icebreaker —including civilians of the Antarctic bases— were helped by the nearest ships, the Panamanian tanker Scarlet Ibis and a Uruguayan fishing vessel.
 The icebreaker was returning from its annual Antarctic summer campaign, and the incident took place some 140 mi east of Puerto Madryn.

 The crew arrived safely in Puerto Madryn on 12 April.
 There were no casualties.